Before the Next Pandemic, an Ambitious Push to Catalog Viruses in Wildlife

 Carroll launched the Global Virome Project two years ago after leaving USAID.
 The initiative is now raising funds from governments and foundations and, with promised financial support from the Chinese and Thai governments, was supposed to begin sampling wild animal populations in those countries this year.
 Those projects have yet to get underway because of the scramble to respond to the COVID-19 pandemic.

-Some disease experts have criticized the virome project as too broad and expensive, arguing that such a small percentage of the world’s 1.6 million animal viruses will actually cross into humans and pose a threat that cataloguing hundreds of thousands of viruses is a misguided use of resources.
+Some infectious disease experts have criticized the virome project as too broad and expensive, arguing that such a small percentage of the world’s 1.6 million animal viruses will actually cross into humans and pose a threat that cataloguing hundreds of thousands of viruses is a misguided use of resources.
 In a 2017 paper, two scientists wrote that a vast atlas of viruses simply wouldn’t head off pandemics and that measures needed to be targeted more at virological surveillance.

 “(T)he inconvenient truth for all of those working in the realm of disease emergence is that the vastness of the unknown virosphere and the diverse range of viruses that have achieved endemic transition in humans means that any attempt to predict what virus may emerge next will face substantial and probably crippling difficulties,” Jemma Geoghegan and Edward C. Holmes wrote in Open Biology.
 Instead they recommended surveillance at the “fault line of disease emergence that is the human-animal interface, particularly those shaped by ecological disturbance.”